kata-ai/kata-cli/README.md

 `kata switch <roleType> [userName or teamName]` | to switch between `user` and `team` role.
 Parameter <roleType> must be `user` or `team`.

 **Deprecated Commands**

-Sadly to say that there are several commands which are no longer in use :(
+Sad to say that there are several commands which are no longer in use :(

 _Temporary deprecated:_
 * `kata deploy <name> [version]`